Having both good customer service and high food quality is important.

 - Storage control means proper receiving, storage, movement, and labeling of your foods as they are moved around within your facility by your crew from the receiving doors to the customer's tables.
 If you don't control this at every touch point, you don't know what you initially received, what you use during prep, what you throw away, and what you end up with on the customer's plate/bowl.
 It's very easy to forget something in storage and they spoil, or over-trim or over-cut something in prep that results in your having smaller yield than you should have.

-- Portion control is the final stage when specific amount of prepared foods go on a plate to the customer.
-This is called the ready-to-serve food, and it has the highest dollar per unit cost because it has gone through many prep steps and associated labor.
+- Portion control is the final stage when specific amount of prepared ingredients/foods go on a plate to the customer.
+This is called final plating of ready-to-serve food, and it has the highest dollar per unit cost because it has gone through many prep steps and associated labor.
 For this reason, over-portioning can cost you more per pound than in any previous stage of your food.
 Think about it, a 1 ounce of sliced cooked beef flank that's ready to go into a bowl of pho actually costs more than 1 ounce of raw un-prepped beef flank that's just been delivered.
 You should do this calculation yourself and understand the costs at each stage of your food's processing/movement.

 The Bottom Line: You Should Know What Your Ingredients Really Cost You